micolous/dns-over-https-proxy/README.md

 * This program connects to `dns.google.com`, and needs to know the IP address of it.

+* The system resolver contacts BIND to look up the name.

 * BIND needs an upstream resolver in order to resolve `dns.google.com`, and contacts this program.

 * ...and repeat.